• Skip to main content

 How to Visit Las Coloradas

-If you still want to come here after knowing about all the regulations, the cheapest and easiest way is to rent a car and find a viewing spot on the road.
+If you still want to come here after knowing about all the regulations, the most comfortable and easiest way is to rent a car and find a viewing spot on the road to snap your pic.
 You can see that moats have been built to prevent people from entering.

 From the road, you can take a look at the ponds and the flamingos (bring binoculars) for free.

+I think it’s on the expensive side.
 Keep in mind that this is a salt harvesting facility and beyond explaining the basic facts behind the operation and seeing the pink ponds (you may or may not see birds), there’s really not much to it.
-For me the price is too high for what it is, especially considering that you can only take pictures with your phone (you can’t use any other type of camera).

 Another alternative is to join a tour that visits different attractions in the area and that offers a stop in Las Coloradas.
-If you go for this, confirm that they enter the facility and keep in mind that probably the cost of the -short- walk around one pond will be additional.
+If you go for this, confirm if the entry fees are included or not to avoid surprises.

 What Is the Best Time to Visit Las Coloradas?

-To see tons of flamingos (there can be up to 40,000!) schedule your visit during the breeding season which happens between March and June.
+To see tons of flamingos (there can be up to 40,000!) schedule your visit during the breeding season which happens between April and June.
+You may see them up to the month of September.
+Keep in mind that you’ll see them from afar.

 Is It Worth Visiting Las Coloradas?

-In my opinion, only if it’s a stop on a road trip to the town of Río Lagartos.
+In my opinion, only if it’s a stop on a trip to the town of Río Lagartos and other nearby attractions.

-I think the admission fee to the salt factory is exorbitant for a short walk along one pond (you can’t even bring a proper camera).
-I’m fine with the view from the road, thanks.
+I think the admission fee to the salt factory is on the high side for a short walk or bike ride along one pond.

 You may be out of luck and come all the way here only to find that the ponds next to the road may not look pink as they were filled up recently or right after the salt harvesting.